PaulFICOT/ISEN_Projet_C_AP3/README.md

 ## Run the project
 ***
 Inside the terminal, type `./projetc.bin`.
 If you've followed carefully every steps the program should starts fine.

+## Documentation
+To get more informations on every features, please take a look on `help.md`